-10.4 Degradation of aquatic ecosystems
+10.3 Degradation of aquatic ecosystems

 The storm water from Tatu City Extension (Mchana estate) will be directed to the existing dams.
 Typically, storm water/surface run-off from urban environments is known to be of low quality due to high level of sediment loads and pollutants.
 Entry of such waters into water bodies is likely to degrade the quality of aquatic ecosystems.
-It is highly likely that the streams, rivers, wetlands and dams in the proposed Master Plan area will be the recipient of surface run-off from the proposed development.
-Creation of buffer zones and protection of the riparian zone around such catchment areas will go a long way in cushioning the areas from spill-over effects of the proposed mixed use development.
+It is highly likely that the streams, Rivers, wetlands and dams in the proposed Master Plan area will be the recipient of surface run-off from the proposed development.
+Creation of buffer zones around such catchment areas will go a long way in cushioning the areas from spill-over effects of the proposed mixed used development.

-10.5 Traffic Impact
+10.4 Traffic Impact